DTC Founder, Your LTV:CAC Ratio is Lying to You

 Why eCommerce is Different: Beyond Traditional Metrics

 This is all nice and well, and may work well in SaaS type companies, but in eCommerce?
 I beg to differ.
-And to me, it's all about developing ecommerce metrics that accurately reflect the unique dynamics and operational realities of your businesses. (that’s partially what we mean when we say you need to work with bookkeeper, accountants, and other financial professionals “who get ecommerce.”)
+And to me, it's all about developing ecommerce metrics that accurately reflect the unique dynamics and operational realities of your businesses. (that’s partially what we mean when we say you need to work with bookkeeper, accountants, and other financial professionals “who get ecommerce accounting.”)

 You could, for example, use a different, more nuanced or sophisticated metric altogether.
 Something like “Payback Period,” calculated as CAC/Contribution Margin - which may be a more fitting measurement for ecommerce brands.